jeevanGit/az-keyvault-k8s-secrets-injector/README.md

 make build
 ```

-Then, build image and push it to ACR instance:
+Then, build image `secret-injector:v1alpha1` and push it to ACR instance:

 ```
 make push
 ```

-## Build test components
+## How to use it

 First, lets build and push the test client - image `test-client:v1alpha1`